brettalanmeyer/ping-pong/README.md

 ## TODO

+* redirect for selecting office, links from skype
+* make leaderboard responsive
 ** how to clear session once an change has been made
 * avatars on doubles score board
 * Fix doubles opponent stats